 It doesn’t matter what time of year it is, my house invariably gets that been-closed-up-too-long smell in the air.
-Sure there’s the scent of clean laundry and, heaven help me, the overwhelming aroma of my daughter’s collection of body sprays; but I can just tell when the windows haven’t been opened up in a while.
+Sure, there is the scent of clean laundry and, heaven help me, the overwhelming aroma of my daughter’s collection of body sprays; but I can just tell when the windows haven’t been opened in a while.

-Now, I don’t know where you’re reading this from, but here in Texas, there’s about two weeks in the spring and two weeks in the fall that are perfect for open windows.
-Other than that, you’re out of luck.
-Many of us turn to air fresheners when guests come over. and isn’t it nice to have a little something tucked into the corner of the guest bathroom just in case?
-But, most commercial air fresheners have chemicals in them that we probably shouldn’t be inhaling.
-So here are a few ideas for combating those not-so-pleasant household smells.
+Many of us turn to air fresheners when guests come over.
+Isn’t it nice to have a little something tucked into the corner of the guest bathroom just in case?
+But, most commercial air fresheners contain chemicals that we probably shouldn’t be inhaling.

 Homemade Gel Air Fresheners

 Simply combine two envelopes of unflavored gelatin with a half a cup of hot water in a bowl.
 Stir until the gelatin is dissolved.
 Then add eight to 10 drops of your favorite essential oil and a few drops of the food coloring hue of your choice.

 Finish by stirring in a half a cup of ice water and then pour into jars.
 Leave out on the counter to cool.
 Voila!
 Homemade air fresheners with your signature scents.

 If you like the idea of having an air freshener that sits out on your countertop, but you’re opposed to the use of gelatin, try a baking soda-based alternative.